SGCNZ Teachers Go Global

 - Applications should be made exclusively through Shakespeare Globe Centre New Zealand.

-- All applicants need to be (or become) financial members of SGCNZ.
+- All successful applicants need to be (or become) financial members of SGCNZ.

 The anticipated outcomes are to have: